 Your ALEKS PPL score will place you into an appropriate math course.
 Options range from MATH 101 "Thinking Mathematically" up through MATH 220 "Calculus I." Your math placement is valid for only four months.
 This means that you must enroll in and complete your math course in the semester immediately following the date of your test.
 Otherwise, you will need to take the test again prior to enrolling in a math class.

 Math is the only placement test that you can take more than once.
 When you complete the test, your score will appear on the screen.
 If you are satisfied with the result, you will enroll in the course that you qualify for.
 If you are not satisfied with the result, you can study the material that gave you difficulty by accessing the Preparation and Learning Module and then you can take the test again to try to earn a higher placement.
-There is a 24-hour waiting period between the first and second attempt.
-Prior to a third attempt, you will be required to engage in the learning module for a minimum of 5 hours before you can log in and test again.
-If you wish to test a fourth or fifth time, contact the Math Department for permission and a password.
+There is a 24-hour waiting period between the first and second attempts.
+Between the second and third attempts, you will be required to engage in the Learning Module for a minimum of 5 hours before you can log in and test again.
+Taking the test multiple times is an option, not a requirement.

 The ALEKS PPL Math Placement Test has a 3-hour time limit.
-Students who need extended time can request authorization for extended time from the Testing Center at Disability Resources and Educational Services (DRES) by calling 217-333-4604 (V/TTY) or emailing email@example.com.
-If you need any other type of accommodation, please contact DRES to make arrangements.
+Students who need extra time can request authorization for extended time from the Division of Disability Resources and Educational Services (DRES).
+You must have already been accepted to Illinois before you can apply for accommodations.
+For more information, please contact DRES.